bluewaysw/pcgeos/FontData/Ttf/font_overview.md

 If any modifications have been made to the fonts (e.g. renaming or hinting optimization), they are noted in the "Changes for PC/GEOS" column of the table.

 C1. **Character set**: The included characters have been reduced to the PC/GEOS character set.
 C2. **Automatic hinting**: Auto-hinting applied to improve on-screen readability and rendering quality.
+C3. **Subfamily changed**: Font subfamily changed to bold.

 ## Mapping the GEOS Character Set to Unicode